jkoschma/genexplain-platform/docs/source/Popular_Functions.md

 In the following, the input fields are shown one by one:

-First analysis result **-** Enter the first input table which you wish to compare having a P-value column.
+**First analysis result**  Enter the first input table which you wish to compare having a P-value column.

 Note: Currently the method does not compare FDR or log (P-value) columns.

-P-value column - From the drop-down menu select the P-value column which will be used for comparison.
+**P-value column** - From the drop-down menu select the P-value column which will be used for comparison.

-Second analysis result - Enter the second input table which you wish to compare having a P-value column.
+**Second analysis result** - Enter the second input table which you wish to compare having a P-value column.

-P-value column - Select the P-value column from the drop-down menu.
+**P-value column** - Select the P-value column from the drop-down menu.

-Output folder - Specify the path to store the result and indicate the name of the output folder.
+**Output folder** - Specify the path to store the result and indicate the name of the output folder.

 Here, two enrichment results are taken for comparison from the Examples folder;